sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 bit 1 of the PC can be used to signal slot B (dressing up as if we're executing two 16-bit instructions).
 This mechanism is only required for restarts and doesn't have to have optimal performance.
-Normal branch and jump targets are always 32-bit aligned.
+Normal branch and jump targets are always 32-bit aligned, and for all purposes outside of exception and interrupt handling PC can safely be assumed to be 32-bit aligned.

 Interrupts are assumed to follow the same protocol as exceptions.
 It is hoped (TBD) that an implementation would be able to meet the